-Plants lose most of the water by transpiration process that too through stomata.
+Plants lose most of its absorbed water by transpiration process that too through stomata.
 However the total amount of water lost, including all kinds of processes, from a single plant, varies from species to species, which inturn depends upon the structural features of the plant organs involved in transpiration and environmental factors.
-Xerophytic plants with their reduced leaf surfaces, thick cuticle, multiple epidermal layers, shrunken stomata, have structurally adopted so as to prevent loss of water.
+Xerophytic plants with their reduced leaf surfaces, thick cuticle, multiple epidermal layers, shrunken stomata, have structurally adopted so as to prevent loss of water to the minimum.
 But the majority of plants which belong to mesophytic community are so designed, they loose maximum amount of water, in fact they are the plants which deplete most of the soil water.

 A single cotton plant looses about one liter of water a day, which is equivalent to 1 cm of rain water per day per acre.
 One the other hand, corn plants growing in one acre loose water which is equivalent to 3-4 mm of rain water per day.
 A single maple tree with a large number of foliage is found to loose about 100-125 liters of water per hour.
 An acre of deciduous forests in tropical regions loose about 7,000 to 20,000 liters of water per day.
-The above examples indicate that most of the annual rain water obsored by plants is transpired this way.
+A hard wood tree loses 40-100 gallons of water per day.
+More than 90% of water taken up from soil is lost from plants by the way of transpiration.
+The above examples indicate that most of the annual rain water absorbed by roots is transpired this way.

 This process is often called epidermal transpiration for some water is lost through the cuticle found at the outer surface of the epidermal layer of cells.
 Cuticle is a layer which is made up of complex waxy substances called Cutin.
 In fact, the cutin is synthesized and deposited by epidermal cells on its outer surface.
 It is a mixture of free hydroxy fatty acids and soaps.
 The cuticle layer thus deposited may be thin or thick, but it covers the entire surfaces of the mesophytic plant body including dorsal and ventral epidermal surfaces of leaves.
 But aquatic plants are lacking in the cuticle.